 - Read Policy in Practice’s submission: DWP’s preparations for changes in the world of work

 - Policy in Practice helps local authorities, housing associations and other frontline organisations to help people understand how the welfare system can help them move into employment.
-Read more about our Benefit and Budgeting Calculator here
+Read more about our Better Off Calculator here

 - Join our webinar on Wednesday 7 October to hear how future modelling can help predict the impact of COVID-19 on the demand for employment support services in your area.
 See more details and register